johnsonjh/font-bigletter-multics/README.md

 ## Download

-* You may [download the built TrueType fonts here](TrueType) if you are unable to build from source.
+* You may [download pre-built TrueType fonts here](TrueType) if you are unable to build from source.

 ## Future